-1. When using AI programs students need to be aware that they are potentially sharing personal data with AI bots.

-Further information they may be uploading may also be invading others' privacy.

-- 2. Al programs can have implicit bias, and even present incorrect information.
+- 1. When using AI programs students need to be aware that they are potentially sharing personal data with AI bots.
+Further, information they may be uploading may also be invading others' privacy. - 2.
+Al programs can have implicit bias and even present incorrect information.
 Students should acknowledge that Al is not always factually accurate, nor seen as a credible source, and should be able to provide evidence to support its claims.
 All users must also be aware of the potential for bias and discrimination in Al tools and applications. - 3.
-If a student is using an AI program they need to think critically and be sure to fact-check using primary sources. - 4.
+If a student is using an AI program, they need to think critically and be sure to fact-check using primary sources. - 4.
 AP, IB and Dual Enrollment college and university classes may have additional restrictions and limitations regarding the use of AI. - 5.
-Academic integrity means that Chat GPT cannot be used for essays or other papers submitted.
-Should AI be used in any capacity, the student must acknowledge the use of AI related to their school work: attributing AI text, image, multimedia, etc. when using them in your school work.
-The use of AI could be subject to the Academic Dishonesty Policy. - 6.
+Academic integrity means that any Al application or program cannot be used for school assignments.
+Should Al be used in any capacity, the student must acknowledge the use of Al related to their school work: attributing Al text, image, multimedia, etc. when using them in your school work.
+The use of Al will be subject to the Academic Dishonesty Policy unless students are expressly given permission to use Al by their instructor. - 6.
 Students are not permitted to use AI programs to avoid doing their own work. - 7.
 Students may not use AI when your teacher has expressly forbidden its use. - 8.
-Student access to certain websites using AI may be granted, however privacy guidelines and age restrictionsmust be considered prior to allowing the usage. - H. Any misuse of Al tools and applications, such as hacking or altering data, is strictly prohibited. - I. Students using AI software with a personal device and/or personal credentials should be aware that the platforms they are uploading information to is collecting various forms of data and their privacy may not be protected.
+Student access to certain websites using AI may be granted, however privacy guidelines and age restrictions must be considered prior to allowing the usage. - 9.
+Any misuse of AI tools and applications, such as hacking or altering data, is strictly prohibited. - 10.
+Students using AI software with a personal device and/or personal credentials should be aware that the platforms they are uploading information to is collecting various forms of data and their privacy may not be protected.